fedefruttero/PrecisionControlEmbeddedSystem/README.md

 ## Overview

 This repository contains the code and documentation for an embedded systems project developed as part of the "Electronics for Embedded Systems" course.
-The project involves interfacing an STM32 microcontroller with an FPGA via UART communication.
+The project involves interfacing an STM32 microcontroller with an FPGA and a personal computer via UART communication.
 The main functionalities include temperature sensing, PWM control of a DC motor, and real-time data transmission.

 ## Components

 - **STM32 Microcontroller Code**: The firmware for the STM32 microcontroller is responsible for temperature sensing through an ADC, PWM signal generation for motor control, and UART communication with the FPGA.

-- **FPGA VHDL Code**: The VHDL code is implemented on a Basys3 FPGA, receiving temperature data from the STM32 microcontroller and controlling the motor speed based on PWM signals.
+- **FPGA VHDL Code**: The VHDL code is implemented on a Basys3 FPGA, receiving temperature data from the STM32 microcontroller and converting the temperature binary value to BCD for then being displayed on a series of 7-segment displays.

 - **UART Communication**: The project utilizes UART for communication between the microcontroller and FPGA, enabling real-time data exchange.